cat-wright/Boggle/README.txt

 wants to change their selection, the clear button will erase their current selection.

 **WARNING: This font, while fantastic and retro, has very similar looking U's and V's.
+V's have a pointed bottom left corner.

 // Known Bugs:
+List of found words can only hold a certain amount before it overflows.
+If rap music is playing, track ends long before timer runs out and does not restart.
+None others found after playing several times, but I'm sure there are more.